sigasi/sigasi_insights/content/manual/common/uvm-project-setup.md

 A Quick Fix is available on these warnings; applying this Quick Fix will automatically update the include paths of the project.
 A bulk mode is also available, allowing to fix all the missing include paths in the current project.
-Alternatively, the include paths can be changed through the `Add to Include Paths` context menu item, which is available in the Sigasi Project View.
+Alternatively, the include paths can be changed through the `Add to Include Paths` context menu item, which is available in the Sigasi Projects View.
 The include paths can also be manually updated through the Preference View, under the `Verilog Preprocessor` page.

 After completing the steps above, all of the problems related to UVM configuration should be gone.